TL;DR

 Your body is your primary tool.
 An injury that might be a nuisance for an office worker could be career-ending for you.

 - Expert Tip: Consider a combined approach.
-A Personal Sick Pay policy with a short deferred period (e.g., 1 or 4 weeks) can cover you for common injuries, while a longer-term IP policy can protect you against more serious, prolonged illness.
+A Personal Sick Pay policy with a short deferred period (e.g., 1 or 4 weeks) may cover you for common injuries, while a longer-term IP policy can protect you against more serious, prolonged illness.

 For Company Directors & Business Owners